I thought it was about time I rewrote this, I think I wrote it the first week I started blogging. My how things have changed.

-I changed my major from math to community health after my junior year of college (math education to community health).
+I changed my major from math to community health after my junior year of college.
 No there are no similar classes and yes it was a complete 180.
-Well except I was already minoring in health, so they just kinda did a tradzie.
+I was miserable in my math major and if I was miserable then why would I be happy the rest of my life?
+I was already minoring in health so I traded math for health.
+I majored in community healthy and have a minor in math.
 It was the best decision of my life.
 I am not a nutritionist and my health degree does not give me credentials to tell you what to eat and how to exercise.
 I do have a lot of hours in nutrition classes, exercise and all that jazz but I’m not certified.
+I love working in the community and organizing programming in the health field but I’m not a counselor or a dietitian.

 Breakfast is my favorite meal of the day.
-I have and will eat it for every meal.
-I don’t care and please judge me if you want.
 True life: If it was socially acceptable to have ice-cream and waffles/pancakes for every meal, I’d be there.
 Nevermind healthy…but socially acceptable.

 With that being said, I do not post everything I eat because that is boring and who cares if I had 12 apples throughout the day.
 Please don’t email me telling me to eat more because I might backsass you.
 I don’t have a scale and I don’t want one.
-I think I’ve done a fine just fueling myself thus far in my college career.
+I’m 130 pounds and 5’7.
+I have no issues discussing my weight publicly because the stigma with weight is dumb.
+Would you like me (or not like me) more if I was 129.9…who cares.
 So don’t use my “diet” as your own because you can probably create a better one for you anyways.

 And now on to sports: